Table of Contents

 #92 Curl up with that book you’ve wanted to read

 Is there a book on your shelf you’ve wanted to read for a while but haven’t gotten around to?
-Now’s a perfect time.
+Now’s the perfect time.

 #93 Start an indoor herb garden